-It is a condition to the issuance and sale of the class A notes that they be rated in the highest investment rating category by at least two of Fitch, Moody's and S&P. It is a condition to the issuance and sale of the class B notes that they be rated in one of the two highest investment rating categories by at least two of those rating agencies.
+It is a condition to the issuance and sale of the class A notes that they be rated in the highest investment rating category by at least two of Fitch, Moody's or S&P. It is a condition to the issuance and sale of the class B notes that they be rated in one of the three highest investment rating categories by at least two of those rating agencies.
+It is a condition to the issuance and sale of the class C notes that they be rated in one of the four highest investment rating categories by at least two of those rating agencies.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by the assigning rating agency.